Implementing Solar Energy in Las Vegas and the climate change issue and how we can help by reducing the use of polluting sources of energy.

 Lets star working together to rescue our planet!

-Global efforts are now focused on keeping temperatures from increasing more, and international treaties like the Paris Agreement has been one of the main efforts being made to create a more environmental friendly way of life around the world.
+Helping in the reduction of our global CO2 output into our atmosphere to help to reduce and to keep our planet temperatures from increasing more.
+International treaties like the Paris Agreement has been one of the main efforts being made to create a more environmental friendly way of life around the world.
 A lot of scientist are stating that climate change phenomena is reaching a point of not return, but I believe a solution to Global Warming may still be possible if the international community pulls an action plan together.

 Another big effort that is helping in the fight of Climate Change, is the implementation and adoption of clean and renewable sources of Energy, such as Solar Power.